What are Roles and Capabilities

 Think of the Give Worker as an assistant to the Accountant and/or Manager.
-They might be a volunteer with your organization who is capable and trustworthy, but you simply don’t want to burden them with the responsibility to see reports or manage Give settings.
+They might be a volunteer within your organization who is capable and trustworthy, but you simply don’t want to burden them with the responsibility to see reports or manage Give settings.

 The Give Worker can manage everything about the Give Forms and Donations.
-They cannot see the following screens at all: Donors, Reports, Settings, Tools, Add-ons, Subscriptions (Recurring Donations only), Updates (only visible when Give updates are available).
+They cannot see the following screens at all: Donation Details, Donors, Reports, Settings, Tools, Add-ons, Subscriptions (Recurring Donations only), Updates (only visible when Give updates are available).